hubert17/GabsVuetifyNoCLINodeWebpack/README.md

 - Webpack can potentially require a lot of configuration and is not beginner friendly.
 - Read more [here](https://github.com/charlesfranciscodev/vuejs-playground) and [here](https://github.com/arswaw/VueSpaNONODE).

-## How about the Component-based CSS?
+## What about the Component-based CSS?

 [goober](https://github.com/cristianbote/goober), a less than 1KB css-in-js solution, solves the problem.